-N. Voting Client Securities (ADV Item 17) Introduction
+N. Voting Client Securities (ADV Item 17)

+Introduction

 As an investment adviser, we have a fiduciary duty to make investment decisions that are in our clients' best interests by maximizing the value of their shares.
-Proxy voting is an integral part of this process, through which we support strong corporate governance structures, shareholder rights, and transparency.
+Proxy voting is an integral part of this process, through which we support sound corporate governance, transparent disclosures, strong shareholder rights, and encourage effective oversight of material issues, sound corporate governance, transparent disclosures, strong shareholder rights, and encourage effective oversight of material issues..

-Our Proxy Voting and Governance Policy ("Proxy Voting and Governance Policy" or "Policy") outlines our policies for proxy voting and includes a wide range of issues that often appear on proxies.
-It applies to all of AB's investment management subsidiaries and investment services groups investing on behalf of clients globally.
-The Policy is intended for use by those involved in the proxy voting decision-making process and those responsible for the administration of proxy voting ("Proxy Voting and Governance team"), in order to ensure that our proxy voting policies and procedures are implemented consistently.
-Copies of the Policy, our voting records, as noted below in "Voting Transparency", and other related documents can be found on our Internet site (www.alliancebernstein.com).
+Our Proxy Voting and Governance Policy ("Proxy Voting and Governance Policy" or "Policy") outlines our principles for proxy voting, includes a wide range of issues that often appear on voting ballots, and applies to all of AB's internally managed assets, globally.
+It is intended for use by those involved in the proxy voting decision-making process and those responsible for the administration of proxy voting ("Investment Stewardship Team"), in order to ensure that this Policy and its procedures are implemented consistently.
+Copies of the Policy, our voting records, as noted below in "Voting Transparency", and other related documents can be found on our web site (www. alliancebernstein.com).

-We have an obligation to vote proxies in a timely manner and we apply the principles in this policy to our proxy decisions.
-AB's commitment to maximize the value of its clients' portfolios as a shareholder advocate informs how we analyze shareholder proposals.
+We have an obligation to vote proxies in a timely manner and we apply the principles in this Policy to our proxy decisions.
+AB's commitment to maximize the value of its clients' portfolios informs how we analyze shareholder proposals.